timmywimmy95/ECommerce/fleet_management/README.md

 # Manage: Fleet Management System

 Manage is a Fleet Management System designed to help fleet managers efficiently manage their vehicle fleet.
-It provides features for tracking vehicles, scheduling maintenance tasks, generating reports, and more.
+It provides features for tracking vehicles, scheduling maintenance tasks, providing an overview of the entire fleet, and more.

 ## Technologies Used